synkathairo/synkathairo.github.io/_posts/2022-07-26-functional-lisp.md

 (* (+ 2 3) (+ 5 6))
 ```

 Functional programming languages correspond also mathematically to the concepts of type theory and formal languages.
 Agda is a programming language which has been used in mathematical proofs.
+Functional programming is also widely used in some fields such as finance.

 `TODO write more here`